smcantab/chen5595-fall2020/docs/resources.md

 - [Moving to Python from other languages](https://wiki.python.org/moin/MovingToPythonFromOtherLanguages)

 ### IPython/Jupyter notebooks
-- [Jupyter](https://jupyter.org/)/[Juputer Lab](https://jupyterlab.readthedocs.io/en/stable/) are shipped with [Anaconda][1]
+- [Jupyter](https://jupyter.org/)/[Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) are shipped with [Anaconda][1]
 - [nbviewer](https://nbviewer.jupyter.org/) is another way of sharing Jupyter notebooks
 - [Google Colaboratory (Colab)](https://colab.research.google.com/notebooks/intro.ipynb) enables collaborative editing of ipython notebooks and has its own computational resource (even GPUs!
 [How to enable GPUs and other Colab tutorials](https://www.tutorialspoint.com/google_colab/google_colab_using_free_gpu.htm))
 - [Binder](https://mybinder.org/) is a tool to turn your GitHub repository in a "binder" of iPython notebooks.
 It is hosted on JupyterHub, but no easy/free GPUs I'm afraid!
 - [MSI Jupyter Notebooks service](https://www.msi.umn.edu/support/faq/how-do-i-get-started-jupyter-notebooks).
 If you need more computational resources I suggest you use the MSI Jupyter Notebook service.
-You need to register as part of a PI's research group (they will have to lend you some of their MSI compute time).
+I am negotiating some compute time for you to use on MSI as part of this course.
+Alternatively, you can register as part of a PI's research group, if they are willing to lend you some of their MSI compute time.

 ## Libraries
 This is a nonexhaustive list of some of the better known Python libraries in this area, or less known but that I know of and like.
 Many of these libraries are shipped with the [Anaconda][1] installation.